tetsufmbio/taxallnomy/README.md

 XXX conrresponds to the table name of Taxallnomy database.
 They are lin, lin_name, tree, tree_withNoRanks or rank.
 Detailed dscription of each table is presented below;

-To load Taxallnomy database in your local MySQL, go to the path where the three files are located and type the following command line:
+To load Taxallnomy database in your local MySQL, go to the path where these files are located and type the following command line:

     > mysql -u <username> -p < taxallnomy_XXX.sql